ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: screen}

 4. Run the action in the cloud by running a blocking invocation.
-Blocking invocations use a request/response style and waits for the activation result to be available.
+Blocking invocations use a request/response style and wait for the activation result to be available.
 The wait period is the lesser of 60 seconds or the action's [time limit value](./openwhisk_reference.html#openwhisk_syslimits).
     ```
     ibmcloud fn action invoke --blocking hello
     ```